brunoguilherme1/blueskypost/README.md

 talk.religion.misc
 ```

-The evaluator compares the predicted topic against the original `gold_topic`.
+The predicted topic is compared with the original `gold_topic`:

 ```python
 topic_correct = predicted_topic == gold_topic